ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/react-native-sdk/react-native-pre-requisite.md

 ![](@site/static/img/image(83).png)

-Download the latest Node.js from here [nodejs.org/en](http://nodejs.org/en)
+Download the latest Node.js from here: [nodejs.org/en](http://nodejs.org/en).

 Once the setup is downloaded on your system, run the .msi downloaded file and follow the prompt instructions to install the application.

 Furthermore, make ascertain that the Node and NPM have been installed.

-Use the Below Commands-
+Use the below commands to check the version:

 ```shell
 node -v